- Car Rentals

 Historical & Heritage

-At a distance of 8 km from Meppadi and 19 km from Kalpetta, Kanthanpara is a quaint little waterfall situated near Meppadi in Wayanad district of Kerala.
-Located on Vaduvanchal road, it is one of the popular waterfalls in Kerala and among the prime places to visit in Wayanad.
+At a distance of 8 km from Meppadi and 19 km from Kalpetta, Kanthanpara is a quaint little waterfall situated near Meppadi in the Wayanad district of Kerala.
+Located on Vaduvanchal road, it is one of the popular waterfalls in Kerala and among the must-include places in Wayanad sightseeing packages.

 The tea gardens on both sides elevate its beauty and provide an excellent spot for soft trekking too.
-This place is a perfect blend of adventure and tourism as the forest department providing bird-watching trips for enthusiasts and a two-hour riverside trek on the banks of the .....
+This place is a perfect blend of adventure and tourism as the forest department providing bird-watching .....

 Lake & Backwaters

-Banasura Sagar Dam across the Karamanathodu River, a tributary of River Kabini, is ideally placed in the foothills of Banasura hills, which got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
+Banasura Sagar Dam was built across the Karamanathodu River, a tributary of River Kabini.
+Ideally placed in the foothills of Banasura hills, it is the largest earthen dam in India and the second largest in Asia.
+The dam got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
 It is said that Banasura undertook severe penance on the top of the hills.
 Banasura hill is the third largest peak in the Western Ghats.

 At a distance of 5 km from Banasura Sagar Dam, 25 km from Kalpetta & 48 km from Sulthan Bathery, Meenmutty Waterfalls is a magnificent falls located near Banasura Sagar Dam.
 The upper level of the waterfall can be reached by 1.5 km trek from the entry point.
 It is one of the best waterfalls near Bangalore and among the best Wayanad tourist places to visit.